lukaszkasprzyk/RTransfer/README.md

 RTransfer
 ==========

-*Application is using mainly dropwizard.io framework to build quick microservices.
+Application is using mainly dropwizard.io framework to build quick microservices.
+Read more at [dropwizard.io](http://www.dropwizard.io).
 Additionally as an embedded database: h2, testing framework: junit with easymock.
 ---
 Requirements:
 java 8, maven
 ---
-How to build it?
+* How to build it?
 execute mvn clean install package.

----
-How to start it?
+* How to start it?

 Go to transfertest-webapp directory ececute